-NAME OF EVENT: DATE OF RACE OR HEAT:

-HEAT NUMBER: CLASS:

-MY NAME (PROTESTOR): MY BOAT NUMBER:

-I (the Protestor) am protesting against: (tick as appropriate)

-□ To seek redress from the Race Organising Committee for actions or omissions.

-Another driver, name: Boat No:

-The Results as posted

-Time of incident: On which lap was the incident:

-Where was the incident: Which rule has been infringed:

-Either, explain incident with another driver; in writing and by drawing or, explain your reason for Protesting against the Race Committee or Results as Posted: (you can add any explanations on backside of this form or additional pages, if needed)

-What is the desired result of protest:

-My signature (Protester):

-This section to be completed by the official receiving the Protest Protest not valid without money received - (Circuit & Name of Official: AB 80€ /F1 250€ ) - mark the amount: Time paid Protest received: Signature of Official Time of a results or sanction posted:
+NAME OF EVENT: DATE OF RACE OR HEAT: HEAT NUMBER: CLASS: MY NAME (PROTESTOR): MY BOAT NUMBER: I (the Protestor) am protesting against: (tick as appropria ate) ☐ To seek redress from the Race Organising Comm littee for actions or omissions. ☐ Another driver, name: Boat No: ☐ The Results as posted Time of incident: On which lap was the incident: Where was the incident: Which rule has been infringed: Either, explain incident with another driver; in writing an against the Race Committee or Results as Posted: (you can additional pages, if needed) What is the desired result of protest: My signature (Protester): efficial vessions the Dustant This section to be completed by the o Name of Official: AB 80€ /F1 250€) - mark the amount: Name of official.
+Time paid Protest received: Signature of Official Time of a results or sanction posted: